 Tattoo scabbing is a normal step in the healing stages.
 When the skin is tattooed, it causes minor injuries on the normal skin.
 When the skin is punctured, injured or cut a scab is normally formed in the healing process.
-What is the difference between normal and bad tattoo scabbing?
+What is the difference between a normal scab on tattoo and infected tattoo?
 In this article we will discuss all this questions on scabs plus what to do during scabbing and how to avoid tattoo fails

 Tattoo scabs are always crumbly, crusty coagulation of plasma or blood.
 Large tattoos tend to have excessive scabbing compared to smaller ones.